GeekTrainer/learn-vue/m08-components-props/includes/3-props.md

 ![Screenshot showing the HTML page with the main product image on the left and 4 thumbnail images below it.
 Product name and description are displayed on the right.
 A new component is displayed at bottom left within a bordered box that is titled "Food Preferences."](../media/m08-comp-food-prefs.png)

-Suppose we need this component to have access to a data component that is outside of its scope?
+Suppose we need this component to have access to a data property that is outside of its scope?
 We have decided that passengers who purchase the rate for "First Class with a sleeping berth" should receive certain services for "free" or at "reduced cost."
 Since the main application and several components will need to access this data property, we will put it in our **main.js** file.

-- Add `berth` as a boolean data property in **main.js** file below the comment that reads `//TODO: Add berth property`.
+- Add `berth` as a boolean data property in **main.js** below the comment that reads `//TODO: Add berth property`.

 ```javascript
 ...